-The FOP states that "[i]n 2008, the Chairman of the FOP, Kristopher Baumann was improperly issued a Form 62E which asserted that the Chairman had to satisfy all 2008 annual in-service training requirements prior to the end of calendar year 2008."
-(Compl. at pgs.
-3-4).
+The FOP states that "[i]n 2008, ...
+Chairman [Baumann] was improperly issued a Form 62E which asserted that the Chairman had to satisfy all 2008 annual in-service training requirements prior to the end of calendar year 2008."
+(Compl. at p.
+3).

 FOP claims that "[o]n October 8, 2008, Executive Steward Burton sent a letter on behalf of the Chairman and the FOP to Chief Cathy Lanier, requesting information regarding the MPD's legal basis for extending the annual training requirement outside of the calendar year."
 (Compl. at p.
 4).
 MPD responded to Executive Steward Burton's letter.
-FOP states that MPD's response imposed new requirements to which Executive Steward Burton and all full-time FOP representatives were now required to adhere.
+FOP states that MPD's response imposed new requirements to which the Chairman and all full-time FOP representatives were now required to adhere.
 Furthermore, FOP asserts that MPD imposed these new requirements unilaterally and without bargaining with the FOP.
 (See Compl. at p.
 4).

-FOP argues that in "issuing the new requirements, the MPD was implementing a unilateral change in the terms and conditions of employment of Executive Steward Burton and all full-time []FOP members that were not incorporated in the CBA and had been established by mutually accepted past practices since the establishment of the []FOP and the CBA.
-[FOP contends that] [t]here are currently four full-time []FOP members including Executive Steward Burton and the Chairman. ..[who] must now attend forty (40) hours of annual in-service training or risk being issued a Form 62E or other discipline.
+FOP argues that in "issuing the new requirements, the MPD was implementing a unilateral change in the terms and conditions of employment of the Chairman and all full-time []FOP members that were not incorporated in the CBA and had been established by mutually accepted past practices since the establishment of the []FOP and the CBA.
+[FOP contends that] [t]here are currently four full-time []FOP members including the Chairman. . [who] must now attend forty (40) hours of annual in-service training or risk being issued a Form 62E or other discipline.
 [FOP claims that][t]his unilateral change by the MPD interferes with the ability of the full time []FOP members to provide approximately one month's worth of service to the []FOP and []FOP members."
 (Compl. at p.
 4).

-The FOP contends that "[i]n 2008, the MPD conducted the same investigation of Chairman Baumann based upon Chairman Baumann's alleged failure to attend in-service training.
-As a result of that investigation, the MPD concluded that there was no requirement for Chairman Baumann (or any other [member who is assigned to work] full-time [at the] FOP) to attend in-service training and that he had not attended in-service training in previous years."
-(Compl. at pgs.
-4-5).
+The FOP contends that "[i]n 2008, the MPD conducted the same investigation of the Chairman based upon the Chairman's alleged failure to attend in-service training.
+As a result of that investigation, the MPD concluded that there was no requirement for the Chairman to attend in-service training and that he had not been required to attend in-service training in previous years."
+(Compl. at p.
+4).
 Also, the FOP claims that in the past, no individual who has been assigned full-time to the FOP has been required to attend in-service training.
-Therefore, FOP asserts that the "new attempt to improperly require full-time []FOP representatives to attend in-service training is a deliberate and substantial interference with the []FOP representatives' ability to represent []FOP members."
+Therefore, FOP asserts that the "new attempt to improperly require . . .
+Chairman [Baumann] and full-time []FOP representatives to attend in-service training is a deliberate and substantial interference with the representatives' ability to represent []FOP members."
 (Compl. at p.
 5).

-On July 9, 2009, Executive Steward Burton was ordered to MPD headquarters.
+On July 13, 2009, Chairman Baumann was ordered to MPD headquarters.
 At that time, his gun and badge were taken, his police powers were revoked, and he was placed on non-contact duty status by Lieutenant Linda Nischan as a result of "his alleged failure to complete 2008 in-service training."
 (Compl. at p.
 5).
-The FOP states that to its knowledge, no member of the MPD has ever had their badge and gun taken for failing to attend in-service training.
-(See Compl. at p.
-5).
+Also, FOP contends that on July 9, 2009, MPD ordered Executive Steward Burton to MPD headquarters and took Executive Steward Burton's badge and gun and revoked his police powers based upon the "same improper allegation that